-Note that the throughput unit selection is independent of the number of Event Hub Partitions (sometimes referred to as shards in similar systems).
-While each Partition offers a maximum throughput of 1 MB per second 1000 event per second ingress, and 2 MB per second egress, there is no fixed charge for the partitions themselves.
-The charge is for the aggregate throughput units on all Event Hubs in a namespace.
-With this, customers can create enough Partitions to support the anticipated maximum load for their systems, without incurring any Throughput Unit charges until the Event load on the system actually requires higher throughput numbers, and without having to change the structure and architecture of their systems as the load on the system increases.
+Note that the throughput unit selection is independent of the number of Event Hub partitions (sometimes referred to as shards in similar systems).
+While each partition offers a maximum throughput of 1 MB/s, 1,000 event/s ingress and 2 MB/s egress, there is no fixed charge for the partitions themselves.
+The charge is for the aggregate throughput units on all event hubs in a namespace.
+With this, customers can create enough partitions to support the anticipated maximum load for their systems, without incurring any throughput unit charges until the event load on the system actually requires higher throughput numbers and without having to change the structure and architecture of their systems as the load on the system increases.

-Example: Suppose you chose 8 throughput unit on a namespace, and create a single Event Hub with 32 partitions.
-If all partitions in this Event Hub see even load, each partition gets approximately 0.25 MB/s ingress throughput for a total aggregate throughput of 8 MB/s.
-If a single partition sees a usage spike to 1 MB/s, while 8 other partitions only see half their peak load (0.125 MB/s), no throttling will occur.
+Example—Suppose you chose eight throughput units on a namespace and create a single event hub with 32 partitions.
+If all partitions in this event hub see even load, each partition gets approximately 0.25 MB/s ingress throughput for a total aggregate throughput of 8 MB/s.
+If a single partition sees a usage spike to 1 MB/s, while eight other partitions only see half their peak load (0.125 MB/s), no throttling will occur.
 However, if the single partition spiked beyond 1 MB/s, it will get throttled due to the per-partition limit, even if the aggregate throughput of all partitions is below the 8 MB/s.

-We provide a maximum of a 7 day retention period upon general availability.
-Note that Event Hubs are not intended as a permanent data store.
-Retention periods > 24 hours are intended for scenarios where it is convenient to replay an event stream into the same systems, to for example train or verify a new machine learning model on existing data.
+We provide a maximum of a seven-day retention period upon general availability.
+Note that event hubs are not intended as a permanent data store.
+Retention periods greater than 24 hours are intended for scenarios where it is convenient to replay an event stream into the same systems, for example to train or verify a new machine learning model on existing data.

-There are no connection charges for sending events using HTTP, regardless of the number of sending systems/devices.
-AMQP connections are metered, but the first 100 concurrent connections are free for every Basic Event Hubs namespace, and the first 1,000 concurrent connections per subscription are free for Standard Event Hubs.
-These allowances cover most receive scenarios and many service to service scenarios.
-Brokered Connections charges usually only become significant if you plan to use AMQP on a large number of clients, i.e. to achieve more efficient event streaming or to enable bi-directional communication (Internet of Things Command & Control scenarios).
-Please refer to the Service Bus Connections pricing information for details on what constitutes a Brokered Connection and how they are metered.
+There are no connection charges for sending events using HTTP, regardless of the number of sending systems or devices.
+AMQP connections are metered, but the first 100 concurrent connections are free for every basic Event Hubs namespace and the first 1,000 concurrent connections per subscription are free for standard Event Hubs.
+These allowances cover most receive scenarios and many service-to-service scenarios.
+Brokered connections charges usually only become significant if you plan to use AMQP on a large number of clients, for example to achieve more efficient event streaming.
+Please refer to the Service Bus Connections pricing information for details on what constitutes a brokered connection and how they are metered.

-Event Hubs Capture is enabled when any Event Hub in the namespace has the Capture feature enabled.
-Archive is billed hourly per purchased Throughput Unit.
-As the Throughput Unit count is increased or decreased, Event Hubs Archive billing will reflect these changes in whole hour increments.
+Event Hubs capture is enabled when any event hub in the namespace has the capture feature enabled.
+Capture is billed hourly per purchased throughput unit.
+As the throughput unit count is increased or decreased, Event Hubs capture billing will reflect these changes in whole hour increments.

-Event Hubs Archives uses a storage account you provide on a schedule you provide.
-Because this is your storage account any usage charges for this storage account will be billed to your Azure subscription.
-The shorter your Capture Window the more frequent storage transactions will occur.
+Event Hubs capture uses a storage account you provide on a schedule you provide.
+Because this is your storage account, any usage charges for this storage account will be billed to your Azure subscription.
+The shorter your capture window the more frequent storage transactions will occur.